OpusCapita/styles/README.md

 npm start
 ```

-Srver will be available by the following url [http://localhost:3042/] (http://localhost:3042/).
+Server will be available by the following url [http://localhost:3042/](http://localhost:3042/).
 It is automatically reloaded when you make changes in sources.
+Compiled styles can be found in [main.css](http://localhost:3042/main.css)

 If you want to change port run the following command(s) in console
 - on Windows